 Individuals that suffer from addiction use equine-assisted psychotherapy to connect with their inner selves so that they can come to terms with their addiction triggers.
 Equine therapy is also a great way for individuals that suffer from addiction to cope with their addiction triggers.

-How Equine Therapy Works
+How Equine Therapy Helps to Treat Drug Addiction

-Equine therapy starts out easy with the individual receiving equine therapy for addiction simply brushing the hairs on a horse.
+Equine therapy starts out easy with the individual receiving equine therapy for drug addiction simply brushing the hairs on a horse.
 A horse trainer is nearby at all times during equine therapy to guide patients through all interactions with horses.

 As the individual receiving equine therapy feels more comfortable with the horse, he or she will begin leading it.
 Individuals in equine-assisted psychotherapy may even get to feed the horse.